 Occupational health assessments Occupational health

-When an employee's health could affect their job or be affected by the work they do, their employer can ask them if they'll agree to an assessment with an occupational health adviser.
+An employer can ask a worker if they'll agree to an assessment with an occupational health adviser.

-This can help the employer understand what their employee needs to:
+An occupational health report can help the employer understand what someone needs to:

 • feel better